polterguy/phosphorusfive/README.md

-the first thing you have to decide when creating a widget, is what html tag you wish to render it with.  this is set through the *"Tag"* property of your widget.  you can render any widget with any html tag you wish, but remember, that you have to make sure for yourself that what you're creating is html compliant.  phosphorus.ajax supports the html5 standard 100%, but it also supports the html500 standard, even though nobody knows how that looks like today, and it is probably wise to stick to the html5 standard for now
+the first thing you have to decide when creating a widget, is what html tag you wish to render it with.  this is set through the *"Tag"* property of your widget.  you can render any widget with any html tag you wish, but remember, that you have to make sure what you're rendering is html compliant.  phosphorus.ajax supports the html5 standard 100%, but it also supports the html500 standard, even though nobody knows how that looks like today, and it is probably wise to stick to the html5 standard for now

-then you can start adding attributes for your widget.  this is done by simply adding any attribute you wish, either directly in the markup of your .aspx page, or by using the index operator overload in c#.  the framework will automatically take care of serializing these attributes correctly back to the client
+then you can start adding attributes to your widget.  this is done by simply adding any attribute you wish, either directly in the markup of your .aspx page, or by using the index operator overload in c#.  the framework will automatically take care of serializing your attributes correctly back to the client

 below is an example of how to create a video html5 element using a literal widget